In a Nutshell

 3. The TCP/IP Paradigm: The Realist's Model

-While OSI has 7 layers, the TCP/IP model (RFC 1122) focuses on functionality.
-It merges the top three OSI layers into one and the bottom two into another.
+While the OSI model has 7 layers, the TCP/IP model simplifies this into 4: Network Access, Internet, Transport, and Application.
+Most modern networking is built on the TCP/IP model.
 This reflects how operating systems actually handle networking: the application developer writes to a socket (Application), the kernel handles the protocols (Transport/Internet), and the hardware handles the signal (Network Access).

 TCP/IP LayerOSI MappingKernel/User SpaceCore Responsibility